in4lio/protoboiler/README.md

 ## How to use the plugin

-To generate code, invoke `protoc` and provide a configuration file to the plugin using the `protoboiler_out` parameter:
+To generate code, invoke `protoc` and provide a configuration file (optional) to the plugin using the `protoboiler_out` parameter:

 ```shell
 source ./venv/bin/activate